-- 372. Analysis of the management of the allocations to social protection involves analysis of the following: - a.
-The rationale for the activities and programs of the sector - b.
-The integration of capital and recurrent expenditures, with specific reference to the comparative rates of growth of these components. - c.
-The degree of economy of the expenditures, with specific attention to the institutional matters that arise and the quality of the procurement process used to spend the funds allocated.
+394. Analysis of the management of the allocations to social protection involves analysis of the following:

-Box 6-2: Market Failure and Prioritizing Social Protection - d.
+- a.
+The rationale for the activities and programs of the sector. - b.
+The integration of capital and recurrent expenditures, with specific reference to the comparative rates of growth of these components. - expenditures, with specific attention to the institutional matters that arise and the quality of the procurement process used to spend the funds allocated. - d.
 The efficiency of social protection expenditures. - e.
 The effectiveness of social protection expenditures. - f.
 Problems encountered (e.g. data quality, non-cooperative departments).